SamrahFar/student-s_grade_prediction/README.md

 # Student Grade Prediction - Academic Machine Learning Project

 Welcome to the Student Grade Prediction project!
 This repository contains a machine learning solution for predicting student performance based on various features.
-The goal is to help educational institutions identify students who may benefit from additional support and interventions.
+The goal is to help educational inst[...]

 ---